core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Registration ### {#ssec-server-side-request-oscore}

 The phantom registration request MUST be secured, by using Group OSCORE.
-In particular, the group mode of Group OSCORE defined in Section 8 of {{I-D.ietf-core-oscore-groupcomm}} MUST be used.
+In particular, the group mode of Group OSCORE defined in {{Section 8 of I-D.ietf-core-oscore-groupcomm}} MUST be used.

-The server protects the phantom registration request as defined in Section 8.1 of {{I-D.ietf-core-oscore-groupcomm}}, as if it was the actual sender, i.e. by using its Sender Context.
+The server protects the phantom registration request as defined in {{Section 8.1 of I-D.ietf-core-oscore-groupcomm}}, as if it was the actual sender, i.e. by using its Sender Context.
 As a consequence, the server consumes the current value of its Sender Sequence Number SN in the OSCORE group, and hence updates it to SN* = (SN + 1).
 Consistently, the OSCORE option in the phantom registration request includes:

 * As 'kid', the Sender ID of the server in the OSCORE group.